 To support the activities of the IDA, the Agency annually enters into a contract with the NYCEDC.
 Under the terms set forth in the contract between NYCEDC and IDA, NYCEDC is to provide IDA with all the professional, administrative, and technical assistance it needs to accomplish its objectives.
 The fixed annual fee for these services is based on an agreement between NYCEDC and the Agency.
-Such fees amounted to \$4.4 million for the years ended June 30, 2022 and 2021.
+Such annual fee amounted to \$4.4 million for the years ended June 30, 2023 and 2022.